Dry Eye Treatment & Care Services

 Diagnosing Dry Eye

 There are ways to treat dry eye, but you need to be diagnosed first.
-When you come in to one of our offices, we will start with an eye exam that includes a variety of tests to get a full picture of the problem at hand.
-This comprehensive exam can also help rule our other problems or conditions.
+When you come into one of our offices, we will start with an eye exam that includes a variety of tests to get a full picture of the problem at hand.
+This comprehensive exam can also help rule out other problems or conditions.

 If your doctor suspects dry eye, they will perform a series of tests to look more closely at the quality and volume of tears as well as your tear evaporation.
 They may also take samples of your tears to look for markers that indicate dry eye syndrome or evaluate the surface of the eyes for damage.
 All of these tests can help determine not only the presence of dry eye but also how severe the condition is.
 From here, your doctor will work with you to determine how to treat dry eye syndrome in a way that is best for you.

 Dry eye can range from milder to severe so everyone’s treatment plan may be a little different.
 Our doctors will look to create a treatment plan that helps you maintain healthy eyes, minimize dryness, decrease discomfort, and prevent vision problems.

 For those with occasional or mild symptoms, our doctors may recommend eye drops to begin.
 There are several dry eye care products on the market, so it may take some time to find the right ones.
 In some cases, dry eye may also be a side effect of certain drugs so changing medications may resolve the issues.

 Those needing chronic dry eye treatment may have to try other treatment options.
 Tear duct plugs, medications for inflammation, tear-stimulating drugs, special eye drops, specialty contact lenses, light therapy, or plastic surgery of the eyelids may all be viable options for your dry eye treatment.
 Your doctor will work with you to determine the best approach to caring for your dry eye.